What is the integrity of a work of art?

 Unknown painter, “Salvator Mundi,” 19th century, oil on canvas.
 Is the integrity of the authentic painting in terms of completeness/wholeness, intactness, and long-term preservation still verifiable?

-1. Starting Point: Integrity in Cultural Heritage Preservation
+Integrity in Cultural Heritage Preservation

-1. Are all essential components still present (completeness)?
+1. Are all essential components present (completeness)?

-2. Are significant impairments present (intactness)?
+2. Are there any significant impairments (integrity)?

 3. Is long-term preservation ensured (protection and context)?

-The Nara Document expands the understanding of authenticity.
-It emphasizes that material, design, function, tradition, setting, and spiritual expression can all equally carry significance.
-Integrity, therefore, is not solely a question of substance, but also of significance and cultural context.
+The Nara Document on Authenticity broadens our understanding of authenticity.
+It emphasizes that materials, design, function, tradition, location, and spiritual expression can all equally serve as vehicles of meaning and identity.

-2. Transfer to the Individual Artwork
+Transfer to the Individual Artwork

-• that all work‑determining components are present,
+• that all elements defining the work are present,

 Left: Fritz Wiegmann (1902–1973), Still Life with Mask, 1928, oil on canvas, b+p Collection, Würzburg.
 Below: The painting in the artist’s apartment, 1928.
 Does the current form of presentation alter the integrity of the work in comparison to its original context?
 Have any interventions or changes been made since 1928 that have compromised the integrity of the work?
 Are the current conservation conditions suitable for ensuring the long-term integrity of the painting, or do they pose risks of substance loss or irreversible changes?

-3. Material Criteria of Integrity
+Material Criteria of Integrity

 The material criteria concern the physical condition of the work.
 These include in particular:

-• original paint layer and colour substance,
+• original paint layer, colour substance and varnish,

 • support (canvas, wood, etc.),